 This site is a catalog of datasets that are publicly available on the web.
 If you would like to turn these tweet identifier datasets back into the original JSON first download the dataset and then use the Hydrator desktop application, or Twarc if you are comfortable working at the command line.

 You can add your own datasets to the catalog by following these instructions.
 If you'd like updates when datasets are added please subscribe to the RSS feed.
+All metadata listed here is licensed CC0.
+You may want to refer to our code of conduct if you have questions or concerns about the datasets we list here.

 This dataset contains the tweet ids of 7,275,228 tweets related to the Women’s March on January 21, 2017.
 They were collected between December 19, 2016 and January 23, 2017 from the Twitter API using Social Feed Manager.
 See included README.txt for additional information.